Prompt Library · 36 prompts

 - What I do professionally: [describe]

-- What I'm passionate about: [describe]
+- What I am passionate about: [describe]

 - My tone: [e.g. "direct and a bit funny", "professional but personal"]